netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Some transport protocols use existing protocols (e.g., TCP or UDP) as substrate.
 The match criteria for such protocols may rely upon the 'protocol' under 'l3', TCP/UDP match criteria, part of the TCP/UDP payload, or a combination thereof. {{!RFC8519}} does not support matching based on the payload.

-Likewise, the current version of the ACL model does not support filtering of encapsulated traffic.
+Likewise, the ACL model defined in {{!RFC8519}} does not support filtering of encapsulated traffic.

 ## Reuse the ACLs Content Across Several Devices